alfonsov2678/cloudhw2-submission/README.md

 lambdas
   - all of our lambdas code
-  - LAMBDA GITHUB CODE PIPELINE
+  - LAMBDA GITHUB CODE PIPELINE: https://github.com/alfonsov2678/lambda-files

  cfm.yaml
   - Our cloudformation template used